2022 Grand Marshal

 On this weekend we will remember those we have lost; and cheer veterans from the second World War, Korea, Vietnam, and Iraqi Freedom.

-This year, The Wellesley Celebrations Committee, a standing committee of the Select Board, Town of Wellesley honors, Constantin Chrysafidis for Grand Marshal.
+This year, The Wellesley Celebrations Committee, a standing committee of the Select Board, Town of Wellesley honors, Constantine Chrysafidis for Grand Marshal.

 Constantin is a Purple Heart veteran and former Wellesley resident and now lives in Rochester, NH.
 In Wellesley, he was your neighbor living at 35 Fells Road.